RickHPotter/flutter_webapi/README.md

 - Added [QuickAlert](https://pub.dev/packages/quickalert) for `prepareForDelete()`, onPressed: () { `refreshFromDb()`; }, and onPressed: () { `retrieveFromApi()`; }

-- TODO: Add colour dots to display on top right of Journal Cards.
+- Add colour dots to display on top right of Journal Cards.
     - Green is for updated both DB and API.
 Orange/Red is to be merged with the API.

 - Added a Side Menu using [Shrink Side Menu](https://pub.dev/packages/shrink_sidemenu).
 It doesn't seem as smooth when changing tabs, but this will do.